toaomatis/AutoffOffice/README.md

 ![Power Automate - Sign in](images/pa_sign-in.png)

+After a successful login, you will be redirected to the Power Automate landing page.
+At the left hand side of the screen, you will see the Power Automate main menu.

+### Add a connection
+ First we need to set up a Connection so your AutoffOffice flow can interact with Office 365 Outlook.

+ From the main menu unfold the `Data` section and click the `Connections` button.

+ Press the `New connections` button and select the `Office 365 Outlook` connection.

+ Click the `Create` button in the pop-up.
+You will be redirected to your companies login page.
+Allow Power Automate to interact with Outlook.

+ Your connection is now ready to use.

 ### Create a new flow
-After a successful login, you will be redirected to the Power Automate landing page.
-At the left hand side of the screen, you will see a menu.
  Click the `Create` button.

 ![Power Automate - Create](images/pa_create.png)